J-O-H-N-P-A-U-L/portfolio/pages/index.md

 #### 2010 to 2012
 Technologies: HTML5, CSS3, JavaScript, jQuery, .NET, SQL
 #### Selected Responsibilities and Contributions:
-•	Supported and enhanced proprietary web based wagering applications and websites, see www.betstar.com.au
+* supported and enhanced proprietary web based wagering applications and websites, see www.betstar.com.au
-•	Development and support of requirements across all wagering and web applications.
+* development and support of requirements across all wagering and web applications.
-Participated with business management in determining the online strategic directions of the business.
+* participated with business management in determining the online strategic directions of the business.

 # Web